 If you find evidence that your child is using drugs or alcohol, here are some suggestions about how to take the next step and talk to your child.

-Find it difficult to ask for help?
+Do you find it difficult to ask for help?
 Employing these strategies will empower you to get the help you may need.

 Ways to change common negative thoughts and make positive life changes.